How to Cite a TED Talk in MLA

 |

-The citation for a TED Talk transcript is nearly identical to the TED website citation, except for the added “/transcript” at the end of the URL to specify that it is the transcript version.
+A TED Talk transcript citation is essentially the same as the citation for the TED website, except for the addition of the “/transcript” at the end of the URL to designate that it is the transcript version.

 Important Details: